An epidemiological model with waning immunity and reinfection: Numerical experiments and comparative analysis

-\bino {\bf Experiments involving vaccination.} First we compare the results for two different viral load functions, $v$ and $v_2$, (see Figure \ref{F_vir}).
-The second one differs from the baseline scenario $v$ in that the viral load is higher at low infection ages and lower at higher infection ages, while the total viral load is the same.
-Figure~\ref{F_SI} and Figure~\ref{F_SI_2} represent the total size of susceptible and infected subpopulations resulting from six vaccination rates $u^* \in \{0, \, 0.001, \, 0.002, \, 0.003, \, 0.004, \, 0.005\}$ applied to people with immunity ages above $\tau^* = \bar \tau = 200$.
+\bino First, we compare the results for two different pathogen load functions, $v$ and $v_2$, (see Figure \ref{F_vir}).
+The second one differs from the baseline scenario $v$ in that the pathogen load is higher at low infection ages and lower at higher infection ages, while the total pathogen load is the same.

+\bino {\em Observation 4.} Figure~\ref{F_SI} and Figure~\ref{F_SI_2} represent the total size of susceptible and infected subpopulations resulting from six vaccination rates $u^* \in \{0, \, 0.001, \, 0.002, \, 0.003, \, 0.004, \, 0.005\}$ applied to people with immunity ages above $\tau^* = \bar \tau = 200$.
 In both scenarios for $v$, higher lines for $S(t)$ and lower lines for $I(t)$ correspond to higher vaccination rate $u^*$.

-\bino {\em Observation 4.} As seen in figures \ref{F_SI} and \ref{F_SI_2}, the viral load function $v_2$, where the distribution is shifted to lower infection ages, appears as more aggressive.
-In particular, in the case of viral load function $v$, vaccination rate about $u^* \approx 0.003$ leads to endemic state and for higher vaccination rates the disease dies out.
-In the case of viral load function $v_2$, the same happens for a higher value $u^* \approx 0.004$.
+As seen in figures \ref{F_SI} and \ref{F_SI_2}, the pathogen load function $v_2$, where the distribution is shifted to lower infection ages, appears as more aggressive.
+In particular, in the case of pathogen load function $v$, vaccination rate about $u^* \approx 0.003$ leads to endemic state and for higher vaccination rates the disease dies out.
+In the case of pathogen load function $v_2$, the same happens for a higher value $u^* \approx 0.004$.
 Similar observations were made in all our experiments of this kind.

 \bino {\em Observation 5.} The left plot of Figure \ref{F_Eff} represents the efficiency of vaccination when applied to immunity ages above $\tau^* = \bar \tau = 200$, with vaccination rates varying between 0.0002 and 0.005.
-The two plots correspond to viral load functions $v$ (left plot) and $v_2$ (right plot).
-The most efficient vaccination rate shifts to higher value for the more aggressive viral load profile.
+The two plots correspond to pathogen load functions $v$ (left plot) and $v_2$ (right plot).
+The most efficient vaccination rate shifts to higher value for the more aggressive pathogen load profile.
 The situation is similar if the contact rate or the susceptibility $\sigma$ increase: more danger leads to higher most efficient vaccination rate.